About Erin Sundseth Ross, PhD, CCC-SLP, CLC

 Dr. Ross received her Master’s Degree in Speech-Language Pathology in 1988 from California State University, Stanislaus.
 She earned her Certificate of Clinical Competency in Speech-Language Pathology (CCC-SLP) from the American Speech-Language-Hearing Association (ASHA) in 1989.
 Dr. Ross is a Certified Lactation Counselor (CLC).

-Dr. Ross has since been awarded ten “ACE” Awards (Award for Continuing Education) by ASHA for her efforts and dedication to learning, as well as teaching and educating practice professionals in neonatal feeding and pediatric feeding development and disorders.
+Dr. Ross has since been awarded eleven “ACE” Awards (Award for Continuing Education) by ASHA for her efforts and dedication to learning, as well as teaching and educating practice professionals in neonatal feeding and pediatric feeding development and disorders.

 In 2007, Dr. Ross received her Doctor of Philosophy (Ph.D.) from the University of Colorado Health Sciences Center in Clinical Sciences – Health Services Research.